What to do in Guayaquil, Ecuador?

 Parque Historico is one of the Guayaquil’s top attractions.
-And considering everything that can be found at these large grounds, it’s somewhat surprising that the Parque Historico is yet another awesome free thing to do in Guayaquil.
+And considering everything that can be found on these large grounds, it’s somewhat surprising that the Parque Historico is yet another awesome free thing to do in Guayaquil.

-- Wildlife Zone
+- Wildlife Zone,

 - Urban Zone, and

 The Wildlife Zone gives a glimpse into local Ecuadorian fauna while meandering across a boardwalk trail.
 It’s essentially a zoo of sorts, but the animals are living in fairly spacious recreations of their natural environments, rather than in cages.